PauliusMacernis/ResponsibleTime/README.md

 - Count time zones in, work by traveling.
 - Multiuser support on one machine?
 - Collect "TODO" out of each project and make it count as "technical debt & investment" impacts the estimation, health, etc.
-- WH and other bonuses
+- WH and other bonuses, e.g. switch times between activities correlation to WH?

 TODO: lists to make: